xullnn/ls_pull_over_push/210/answers.md

 answer:

 - if there's a preceding caller then it's a method
-- otherwise we it's a function
+- otherwise it's a function

 What a function/method can mutate?

+answer:

 - a function can mutate passed in arguments
 - a method can mutate the caller or passed in arguments